Sean McVay effect: Impact

 This trend has also been linked to the increased turnover for NFL head coaches.
 For five years leading up to the 2025 offseason, 22 of the league's 32 teams changed head coaches, including 11 who made multiple hires during that time.
 With more coaching vacancies, owners were willing to take bigger chances with younger coaches.
 Mike Sando of The Athletic theorized that younger coaches costing less in salary makes them more appealing to owners, while an older offensive coach who spoke to Sando mentioned that newer head coaches are less likely to challenge or demand control from front offices.

 Jed Hughes of sports management firm Korn Ferry also attributed the increased opportunities to McVay and San Francisco 49ers head coach Kyle Shanahan's practices of hiring younger coaches to their staff and their subsequent team successes.
 By the start of the 2024 season, the league employed hundreds of coaches in their thirties at all levels but also 39 full-time assistants in their twenties.
 This newer practice of younger coaching staffs has also caused the average age of offensive coordinators to plummet.
 In 2005, there were 13 offensive coordinators over 55, in 2025 there are only three, causing the average age of offensive coordinators to decrease from 53 to 43 in that timeframe.
 Many current offensive coaches believe they will no longer be considered for coordinator positions by the time they reach their fifties and instead fall into "senior assistant" roles by then.

 It has been noted by some that this shift of younger, offensive coaches being hired has come at the expense of older coaches and coaches that specialized in defensive strategy.
 Three-quarters of available head coaching jobs went to offensive coaches between 2017 and 2019.
 By the end of that period only 10 out of 32 NFL coaches had defensive backgrounds.
 This has also been linked to the trend of front offices pairing younger offensive head coach with older defensive coordinators, as it has made it more difficult for younger defensive coaches to find coordinator positions, let alone ones for head coaches.
-During 2019, the average age of defensive coordinators was 55.1, but lowered to 48 in 2025 as Wade Phillips, Dean Pees and other veterans have left the NFL.
+During 2019, the average age of defensive coordinators was 55.1, but lowered to 48 in 2025 as Wade Phillips, Dean Pees and other veterans have left the NFL coaching ranks.

 Others have noted that this trend has done little to support hiring candidates from ethnic-minority backgrounds, an ongoing issue in the NFL.
 During the 2019 offseason when Taylor and Matt LaFleur were hired, only one of the eight open head coaching positions went to an African-American coach.
 Stephen Holder of The Athletic reported that in the 2021 season, there were more former McVay assistants serving in top positions than there were African-American head coaches.
 This has also been attributed to the lack of minorities on offensive coaching staffs, as 86% of the offensive coordinators between 1999 and 2021 have been Caucasian.